In this article I will explore Liberal Studies—one of NYUʼs 10 undergraduate colleges. There are two Liberal Studies tracks:

 What Are Some of the Benefits of Being an LS Core Student?

 You will get your own Liberal Studies academic adviser.
 Your adviser will guide you through the curriculum and help design your class schedule each semester.
-In addition, they will help you decide what program you’ll spend your final two years in.
+In addition, they will help you decide what major you’ll spend your final two years in.

 Tiny Class Sizes